- Identify why predictable schedules and routines are important for infants and toddlers.

 - Define responsive schedules and routines.

-- Learn ways responsive schedules and routines support learning.
+- Learn ways responsive schedules and routines support learning and development.

 Why Are Schedules and Routines Important?